-In Islamic tradition; Dutifulness to parents, both mothers and fathers, is an Islamic value and in obedience to Allah.
+In Islamic tradition; Dutifulness to parents, both mothers, and fathers, is an Islamic value and in obedience to Allah.
 One, therefore, should show kindness towards his parents because Allah Almighty says, “Your Lord has decreed, that you worship none save Him, and (that you show) kindness to parents.
 If one of them or both of them attain old age with thee, say not ‘Fie’ unto them nor repulse them, but speak unto them a gracious word.”
 (Al-Israa’ 17:23)

-Based on the prayers of Hindu’s, one should show gratitude and thankfulness for our father’s every day of the year.
+Based on the prayers of Hindu’s, one should show gratitude and thankfulness for our fathers every day of the year.

 I had respect for other faiths before the murders shattered our lives in 2014.
 However, my respect had not yet been tested.
-I had no reason to open the door or peek into the heart of a person from a faith, not my own and explore.
+I had no reason to open the door or peek into the heart of a person from faith, not my own and explore.

 So, why would anyone else have this reason, now?

 When Lukas, now 17 years old, became a teenager, I asked him to imagine a virtual rope tying us to one another.
 On some occasions, this rope is taught.
-He is close to me, my values, opinions and rules.
+He is close to me, my values, opinions, and rules.
 I am sure he felt and sometimes still feels strangled by this virtual rope.
 However, frequently, this rope is laying loose between us.
 This is when I am watching from afar or potentially through my LIFE 360 App, allowing him to learn on his own.

-I mention this because our Faith Always Wins Foundation stands on three pillars; kindness, faith and healing.
+I mention this because our Faith Always Wins Foundation stands on three pillars; kindness, faith, and healing.
 Our faith pillar hosts an interfaith youth group.
 Yes, interfaith.
 We encourage high school students with world views focused on faiths and non-faiths to meet and learn from one another.
 Our 12-month programs offer a trusted and safe space for these students to discuss their own faith, learn about other faiths, lead service projects associated with their faith or belief system and mostly encourage the idea of respecting the fact that we have MANY SHARED VALUES, no matter our world view.

 The first week of June, our foundation assisted in providing a safe and trusting environment for students to explore respect, solidarity, understanding, community, shared values, and the environment around us.
 Solidarity; one of seven themes of Catholic social teachings was discussed on day two of their Jerusalem Farm visit*.

-Offering opportunities for high school students to engage in these values is part of our faith pillar for Faith Always Wins Foundation.
+Offering opportunities for high school students to engage in these values is part of our faith pillar for the Faith Always Wins Foundation.

 I continue to honor my father each day with the work we do for others through the Faith Always Wins Foundation.